 Later I whisk the mixture continuously and gently for a creamy texture and even cooking.
 It becomes thick in 10 minutes.

 You can test the thickness by placing a spoon into your mixture.
 If the mixture coats the back of a spoon, and if the line is visible when you run your finger through the mixture, it means that your mixture is thick enough.

 Once they all melt, I sieve the curd into a clean bowl and have a smooth lemon curd.
 The curd looks very smooth but still, you have to sieve it.
 Believe me, it is not nice to have zests in your lemon curd.
-Don’t pass this step!
+Don’t skip this step!

 I immediately cover my lemon curd with a plastic film, I press the plastic film so it touches the curd and prevents a skin when cooling.
 Then I store in the fridge.
 You can keep in the fridge up to a week.

 I look forward to sharing delicious recipes using my lemon curd.
 Enjoy!

 You can make this delicious tangy and silky lemon curd with only 4 ingredients!
 You can use it in tarts, cookies, cakes, etc.